JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7932 days**.

-And here is a just a random fact -  **The Kraft company produces enough Cool Whip, a brand of whipping cream, in one year to fill the entire Grand Canyon**.
+And here is a just a random fact -  **In 1997, the record for the highest skydive by a dog at 4,572 feet was established by a dog named Brutus**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)